qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 );
 ```

-This will fetch the default vector from the point with this id, and use it as the query vector.
+The above example will fetch the default vector from the point with this id, and use it as the query vector.

 If the `using` parameter is also specified, Qdrant will use the vector with that name.